rdsea/ROHE/README.md

 #### 1.2.2 Observation Agent

 - Agents are currently deployed on the local docker environment: `core.observation.containerizedAgent`.
-- To Do: implement remote deployment on several container environments (Docker, Kubernetes, etc).
+- Remote deployment is supported via K8s manifests in each application's k8s/ directory.

 ## 2. Orchestration Service